ROCm/clARMOR/README.txt

         This is disabled by default, meaning that the program will try to run to completion even in the face of a detected overflow.

-    --error_exitcode (or -x):
-        Allows the user to specify an exit code for program termination upon overflow detection.
-This flag is only meaningful if --exit_on_overflow is set.
-By default, the error code is set to -1.

     --log (or -l):
-        This enables logging to a file, rather than simply printing out information about buffer overflows to the screen.
-By default, this log file will be stored in the working directory (set with the '-w' parameter).
-By default, the file will be:
+        This enables logging to a file, rather than simply printint out information about buffer overflows to the screen.
+This log file will be stored in the working directory (set with the '-w' parameter).
-        {working_directory}/buffer_overflow_detector.out
+        The file will be {working_directory}/buffer_overflow_detector.out
+        by default.
 The following parameter, '--logfile', allows this to be overridden.

     --logfile (or -f):
         If using the '--log' parameter described above, this can be used to put the logfile in a different directory and with a different filename.
         This should be the entire path to the logfile, including the filename.

-    --prefix
-        Allows the user to specify a string to be appended to the front of each output line generated by the tool when it finds an overflow.
-        This is "clARMOR: " by default.

-    --device_select (or -c):
+    --cutoff_for_device (or -c):
         The buffer overflow detector can perform the canary region checks on the device or on the host.
 The CPU has the benefit of running faster when there are fewer buffers to check, since it has more serial performance and has very little launch overhead to amortize.
 The device (in particular, if it's a GPU) is better when there are more buffers, since the checks would have ample parallel work.
-        This will manually select between running on the CPU or device.
-        Setting this to 1 will run all checks on the device.
+        This sets the cutoff for the number of buffers that a kernel must be able to access before it is checked on the device.
+Setting this to 1 means that all checks run on the device.
-        Setting this to 2 will run all checks on the host.
-        Setting this to 0 or leaving it unset lets the library decide what to do.
+        Setting this to 0 lets the library decide what to do.
         This can also be controlled by setting the environment variable:
-            CLARMOR_DEVICE_SELECT
+            DEVICE_CHECK_CUTOFF

     --gpu_method (or -m):
         An override to decide how to perform device-side canary checks.
         This tool has multiple methods of performing these checks, and this helps override the default.
+        0 (default): launch a single checker kernel that will check all of the canary values for all of the buffers.
+These canaries are copied into a single input buffer that is checked by the kernel.
-        0 (default): Launch a single checker kernel for all canary values.
+        1: Launch a single checker kernel for all canary values.
 For SVM buffers, make no copies of the canaries; instead, check them in-place by passing pointers to the checker kernel.
-        1: launch a single checker kernel that will check all of the canary values for all of the buffers.
-These canaries are copied into a single input buffer that is checked by the kernel.
         2: Launch a single kernel per buffer to check the canaries in-place.

-    --backtrace
-        Will print a user-readable host-side backtrace for each overflow detected.

-    --no_api_check
-        Normally, clARMOR will check both OpenCL kernels and OpenCL API calls.
-        API calls like clEnqueueCopyBuffer() can attempt to move too much data into a buffer. clARMOR will check the limits of the data movement for these API calls before they run.
-        This flag turns off that API checking.

     --detector_path (or -d):
-        This should be the root directory of the clARMOR installation you are using.
+        This should be the root directory of the AMD Research OpenCL Buffer Overflow Detector installation you are using.
 This should be automatically set as a path relative to the location of the run script, but if it is incorrect, you can set it with this parameter.

 The following parameter can be used to help debug broken applications and problems in the detector itself: